 And why assume that every designer by default has a desire for personal expression to suppress anyway?
 As I hinted at above, Shaughnessy’s argument about observing designers defend their work against paymasters is defective.
 To put it more broadly, isn’t it weird to think that something has to be personal/emotional in order to be worth defending in a professional relationship?
 Where does this thinking leave other professions?
 Do we expect people with non-self-expressive jobs not to give a fuck about their work?
-Should engineers not bother when their calculations are tampered with?
+Should engineers not be bothered when their calculations are tampered with?

 Okay, got it, the author’s defend-the-work argument is a misfire, you might say, but design resembles art in that it offers elbow room for creative moves.
 And surely all artists have the desire for personal expression?
 This may be the source of Shaughnessy’s confusion, but even before considering listing the differences between design and art, I would argue that assuming every artist has that desire is also a cliché; many groundbreaking artists don’t operate on personal expression or inner aesthetic conviction but on “cold” rational thinking and external references.
 The much loved and respected self-expressive troubled artist represents in fact one of the recent (19th and 20th century) highlights in terms of art-making, and didn’t survive the 20th century according to many.

 The oversimplistic dichotomy of service-minded designers who do everything the client says by suppressing their own desires and self-expressive designers who stand up for their work is so inaccurate that it stands out like a sore thumb in this otherwise great (and non-romantic) book.
 Many service-minded designers respect the service they provide so much that they don’t let the client ruin it.
 The tendency to put personal expression on a pedestal, to assume every creative person has the desire for it, and to define it as a requisite for respectable and meaningful design (and art) work needs explanation.